Andfos/purine_jumpers/README.md

         awk -F'\t' '$5 > 1.32' data/hg19_nucCoverage.bed > data/hg19_nucleosome.bed

-   The original file contains 6,274,368 regions, and the resulting region contains
+   The original file contains 6,274,368 regions, and the resulting file contains 1,255,658 regions.
+We have therfore retrieved approximately the top-20% most nucleosome bound regions in the *hg19* genome.

-With the following command, we will obtain
-      Once we have obtained this file, we will need to filter it to obtain regions of high nucleosome occupancy.
-For example, to obtain the top 20% most nuclosome-occupied regions from the file, we set a threshold of 1.28, and then use an AWK one-liner:

-      ```
-      ```

    d) **Find overlap among bed files**.
-We have now obtained 3 bed files that
-      we must combine.
-The nucleosome bedfile has already been built from the intergenic bed file, so we will only need to combine the nucleosome bed file with the conserved bed file in order to obtain the regions of the hg19 genome that are intergenic, conserved, and bound by nucleosomes.
-      We can accomplish this using `analysis/combine_bedfiles.sh`:
+We have now obtained 3 bed files that we must combine to find the regions of the hg19 genome that are intergenic, conserved, and bound by nucleosomes.
+We can accomplish this using `combine_bedfiles.sh` in the `analysis` directory:

-      ```
-      analysis/combine_bedfiles.sh -b data/hg19_nucleosome.bed,data/hg19_conserved.bed -o data/hg19_inNucCon.bed
+        bash analysis/combine_bedfiles.sh -b data/hg19_nucleosome.bed,data/hg19_conserved.bed -o data/hg19_inNucCon.bed
-      ```

    e) **Extract a FASTA file from the combined-bedfile.** We must now use our
       *hg19.fa* genome file and our *hg19_inNucCon.bed* to obtain the actual